-A summary of the elevations and benchmarks at the Pine Point ITA are presented in Table 2-1 and Plate 2.
+A summary of the elevations and benchmarks at the Pine Point TIA are presented in Table 2-1 and Plate 2.
 These elevations are adopted for determining water management operations at the site.

 Levels Elevation (m) Comment Dyke Crest 203.5 Minimum crest elevation on the dyke.
-Top of Spillway 202.5 Top and bottom of the concrete wall spillway at the outlet Base of Spillway 199.2 of the polishing pond.
-Culvert Invert Level in Main Pond 200.0 Culvert levels on the Main and Deliching Dand sides of th Culvert Invert Level in Polishing Pond 199.9 Culvert levels on the Main and Polishing Pond sides of the culvert.
+Top of Spillway 202.5 Top and bottom of the concrete wall spillway at the Base of Spillway 199.2 outlet of the polishing pond.
+Culvert Invert Level in Main Pond 200.0 Culvert levels on the Main and Polishing Pond Culvert Invert Level in Polishing Pond 199.9 sides of the culvert.
 Alert Water Level 201.6 The site manager should be informed immediately, and water treatment should start as early as practicable.
-A site inspection should take place two weeks after the initial alert level was observation.
+A site inspection should take place one week after the initial alert level was observation.
 Maximum Operating Water Level 201.8 The maximum operating pond elevation.
 Actions to reduce the water level within the pond should commence as a matter of urgency.